ROSE 0.11.145.147

 If a switch with SAVE_LAST is processed, it deletes all the previously saved values for the same key even if they came from other switches having the same key but not the same SAVE_LAST configuration.

-Definition at line 2441 of file util/Sawyer/CommandLine.h.
+Definition at line 2441 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::valueAugmenter ( const ValueAugmenter::Ptr f)
+Switch & Sawyer::CommandLine::Switch::valueAugmenter ( const ValueAugmenter::Ptr f)

 inline